jennyluciav/DLNDF/notes.md

 	* CBOW predicts target words from source context-words and is good on small datasets
 	* Skip-gram predicts source context-words from the target words and is good for larger data sets as it treats each context-target pair as a new observation in contrast to CBOW which treats the entire context as one observation.
 (You pass in a word and it predicts the words surrounding it)
 * Vanilla definition of 'context': a window of words surrounding the target word.
+* Negative Sampling: Instead of updating all the weights after showing the network a single example, only a subset of the weights is updated to make it more efficient.
+Weights are updated for the correct label but only some of the weights are updated for incorrect labels.
+	* This sounds a lot like the stochastic localized linear updating method that I was brainstorming the other day...

+### Sentiment Analysis with an RNN

+* Trained an RNN for binary sentiment analysis (positive/negative) on labelled movie reviews.
+* The network architecture consists of a word embedding layer followed by a layer of LSTM cells and then finally an output sigmoid layer.
+	* We only care about the final sigmoid output and can ignore the rest.
+	* The ouput of the sigmoid cell will represent the probability of the classification being positive
+* Tips:
+	* Remove reviews of zero length and truncate reviews to a maximum size to speed upu training
+	* For reviews shorter than your maximum length, pad the left with zeros